RobertsLab/resources/docs/Lab-Notebooks.md

 2) Change the user name associated the repository name in the Settings.

-3) Revise the config.xml file to include your own personal information
+3) Revise the `_config.yml` file to include your own personal information

 4) Alter line 49 of `your_username.github.io/_layouts/default.html` so clicking on "admin" link takes you to your `_posts` directory.

 5) Go to Disqus to set up comments for your website.
 Pick a page name, ignore instructions on adding code to your site.
 Complete registration.

-6) Go back to config.xml file and add your Disqus shortname.
+6) Go back to `_config.yml` file and add your Disqus shortname.
 This will magically alter code so comments will show up for each posts.

-Note sometimes revisions take a few minutes to render on GitHub.
+Note: Sometimes revisions take a few minutes to render on GitHub.

 —-